JuanAxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 <!--EndFragment-->

+This feature enables you to manage the lifespan of an API being used by an external organization, broken down into three parts:

+1. Grant acess to external organizations
-API Manager enables an API to be granted access to external organizations, it also provides a dependency view, being able to see the organizations and applications using the API, and revoke acess to the API, enhancing the lifecycle of an API.
+2. Dependency view, making possible to see the external organizations and their applications using the API
+3. Revoke access to the API

 **User Role permissions**